-In order to achieve, 4-H members are encouraged to complete a record book.
+In order to achieve, all 4-H members are encouraged to complete a record book.
+Record books are required for SPIN membership.

 A record book is a journal of a member's 4-H year and is a requirement for a member to reach their completed achievement status.